-5.9.
+5.8.
 Extensions of Closing Date.
 Buyer shall have the unilateral and absolute right to exercise one thirty (30) day extension of the Closing Date.
 Buyer shall exercise the extension by providing at least three (3) days written notice to Seller.
 Any other extension shall be by mutual agreement of the parties.

-5.10.
+5.9.
 Headings; Entire Agreement; Governing Law.
 The headings contained in this Contract are for reference purposes only and shall not affect in any way the meaning or interpretation of this Contract.
 This Contract constitutes the entire agreement and supersedes all prior agreements and understandings, both written and oral, among the parties with respect to the subject matter hereof, and this Contract may be executed in separate counterparts, each of which shall be deemed an original, and all which shall constitute one and the same instrument.
 This Contract shall be governed in all respects, including validity, interpretation and effect, by the laws of the State of Florida.

+5.10 Stormwater Easement Conveyance to Seller.
+Simultaneously with the Closing hereof, Buyer shall convey to Seller a stormwater easement according to the terms and conditions as set forth in the form easement attached hereto as Exhibit C.

 IN WITNESS WHEREOF, the parties have executed this instrument as of the day and year indicated below.